emacsorphanage/helm-gtags/README.md

 - Jump to tag definition if cursor is on tag reference
 - Jump to tag reference if cursor is on tag definition

+#### `helm-gtags-tags-in-this-function`

+Show tagnames which are referenced in this function and jump to them.

 #### `helm-gtags-update-tags`